The earliest use of the term “penny whistle” attested in the Oxford English Dictionary is from 1730, in the play Bays’s Opera by Gabriel Odingsells.

 Musicians with Halters about their Necks — Their Instruments strung behind, penny Whistles, Trumpets, and so forth, in their Hands.

 This doesn’t tell us what a penny whistle was but clearly refers to a musical instrument of that name.
-It is similarly uncertain what the name designates in the review of a performance at the Covent Garden Theatre, in the 22 September 1809 issue of the London newspaper The Morning Chronicle.
+The term appears in less certain contexts prior to 1730 and a question about what it designated still applies to the review of a performance at the Covent Garden Theatre, in the 22 September 1809 issue of the London newspaper The Morning Chronicle.
 An announced increase in ticket prices triggered an organized wave of disruption throughout the event.